Back to overview

 Iffat Hussain (she/her/hers) is the early careers advisor at DWF Group Limited.
 She’s based at the Manchester office.

-How important is the vacation scheme as part of the recruitment process?
+How important is your vacation scheme as part of the recruitment process?

-The vacation scheme is an integral part of the recruitment process at DWF as it’s the main process by which we recruit trainees.
+The vacation scheme is an integral part of the recruitment process at DWF.
+Although this year we’re also accepting applications for the direct training contract, the vacation scheme remains a key process by which we recruit trainees.

-It’s as much about candidates getting to know us as it is for us to get to know the candidates.
+It’s as much about candidates choosing us as it is about us choosing the candidates, and the two weeks helps us get to know one another better.

 What kind of work can candidates expect to experience during the vacation scheme?